 Financial Education and Community Development

-Five years ago, the FDIC — recognizing the need for enhanced financial education across the country — inaugurated its award-winning Money Smart curriculum, which is now available in six languages, large print and Braille versions of Money Smart.
-The large print and Braille versions are the first financial education program specifically targeted for individuals with visual impairments and a computer-based instruction version.
-Since its inception, over 864,000 individuals (including approximately 207,000 in 2006) have participated in Money Smart classes and self-paced computer-based instruction.
+In 2001, the FDIC – recognizing the need for enhanced financial education across the country – inaugurated its award-winning Money Smart curriculum, which is now available in six languages, large print and Braille versions for individuals with visual impairments and a computer-based instruction version.
+Since its inception, over 1.4 million individuals (including approximately 200,000 in 2007) have participated in Money Smart classes and self-paced computer-based instruction.
 Approximately 163,000 of these participants have subsequently established new banking relationships.
 During 2007, the FDIC updated and enhanced the Money Smart curriculum and training tools.
 These changes included guidance on consumer-related concerns such as identity theft, remittances and how to assess mortgage product options.

 2 The CAMELS composite rating represents the adequacy of Capital, the quality of Assets, the capability of Management, the quality and level of Earnings, the adequacy of Liquidity, and the Sensitivity to market risk, and ranges from "1" (strongest) to "5" (weakest).